 C Tier: Functional only as a fallback

-Battlefield 6 Beta Weapon Tier List
+Battlefield 6 Weapon Tier List

 Tier |